Subscribe to Blog via Email

 Definitions out of the way, I have studied the ENETS, UKINETS and NANETS guidance both of which are based on internationally recognised classification schemes (i.e. the World Health Organisation (WHO)).

 In older versions of the WHO classification schemes (1980 and 2000), the words ‘benign’ and ‘uncertain behaviour’ were used for Grades 1 and 2.
-However, the 2010 edition, the classification is fundamentally different (as is the recent 2017 publication).
+However, in the 2010 digestive systems edition, the classification was fundamentally different (as is the recent 2017, 2019 and 2021 publications).
 Firstly, it separated out grade and stage for the first time (stage would now be covered by internationally accepted staging systems such as TNM – Tumour, (Lymph) Nodes, Metastasis).
-Additionally, and this is key to the benign vs malignant discussion, the WHO 2010 classification is based on the concept that all NETs have malignant potential.
+Additionally, and this is key to the benign vs malignant discussion, the WHO 2010 digestive system classification is based on the concept that all NETs have malignant potential.
 Here’s a quote from the UKINETS 2011 Guidelines (Ramage, Caplin, Meyer, Grossman, et al).

 The C Word (Carcinoid) – part of the problem?

-History lesson – Carcinoid tumours were first identified as a specific, distinct type of growth in the mid-1800’s, and the name “karzinoide” was first applied in 1907 by German pathlogist Siegfried Oberndorfer in Europe in an attempt to designate these tumors as midway between carcinomas (cancers) and adenomas (benign tumors).
+History lesson – Carcinoid tumours were first identified as a specific, distinct type of growth in the mid-1800s, and the name “karzinoide” was first applied in 1907 by German pathologist Siegfried Oberndorfer in Europe in an attempt to designate these tumours as midway between carcinomas (cancers) and adenomas (benign tumours).

 The word ‘Carcinoid’ originates from the term ‘Carcinoma-like’.
 ‘CARCIN’ is a truncation of Carcinoma.
 ‘OID’ is a suffix used in medical parlance meaning ‘resembling’ or ‘like’.
 This is why many people think that Carcinoid is not a proper cancer.

-If you read any NET support website it will normally begin by stating that Neuroendocrine Tumours constitute a heterogeneous group of tumours.
+If you read any NET support website, it will normally begin by stating that Neuroendocrine Neoplasms constitute a heterogeneous group of tumours.
 This means they are a wide-ranging group of different types of tumours.
-However, the latest WHO classification scheme uses the terms ‘Neuroendocrine Tumour’ for well differentiated Grade 1 (low-grade), Grade 2 (Intermediate Grade) and Grade 3 (High Grade) NET; and ‘Neuroendocrine Carcinoma’ for Grade 3 (High Grade) poorly differentiated tumours.
+However, the latest WHO classification system uses the terms ‘Neuroendocrine Tumour’ for well-differentiated Grade 1 (low-grade), Grade 2 (Intermediate Grade), and Grade 3 (High Grade) NET; and ‘Neuroendocrine Carcinoma’ (NEC) for poorly differentiated tumours which are by default grade 3 or high grade.
 They also use the term ‘Neoplasm’ to encompass all types of NET and NEC.
-So Grade 1 is a low-grade malignancy and so on (i.e any grade of NET is a malignant tumour).
-You may benefit from reading my blog on Staging and Grading of NETs as this is also a poorly understood area.
+So, Grade 1 is a low-grade malignancy, and so on (i.e any grade of NET is a malignant tumour).
+You may benefit from reading my blog article on Staging and Grading of NETs as this is also a poorly understood area.

 By any accepted definition of cancer terms, a tumour can be non-cancerous (benign) or cancerous (malignant).
 This is correct for any cancer type.
-For example, the word is used in the 2016 version of Inter Science Institute publication on Neuroendocrine Tumors, a document I frequently reference in my blog.
+Before the 2010 WHO changes, many texts remain out of date (or stick to the principles of classic cancer definitions.
+One example is the current (2016) version of Inter Science Institute (ISI) publication on Neuroendocrine Tumors, a document that many US patients reference (but it’s clearly now out of date).
 For example, I’ve seen statements such as “These tumors are most commonly benign (90%)” in relation to Insulinoma (a type of Pancreatic NET or pNET).
 Ditto for Pheochromocytoma (an adrenal gland NET).
 Adrenal and Pituitary ‘adenomas’ are by definition benign (adenoma is the benign version of Adenocarcinoma).
 And I note that there is a ‘benign’ code option for every single NET listed in the WHO International Classification of Diseases (ICD) system.
+BUT remember the widely used definition of Benign I gave above.
+Benign means the tumour does not invade nearby tissue or spread to other parts of the body.
+So, for example, when the ISI states “90% of insulinomas are benign”, they are saying that 90% of them do not invade nearby tissue or spread to other parts of the body.

 Can Tumours be Malignant or become Malignant?

 Using the definition above, if a tumour invades and destroy nearby tissue and spread to other parts of the body, then it’s malignant (i.e Cancer).
-However, there’s a reason why the WHO declared in 2010 that all NETs have malignant potential (as amplified in WHO 2017).
-It may not happen or it may happen slowly over time but as Dr Richard Warner says, “they don’t all fulfill their malignant potential, but they all have that possible outcome”.
-Thus why ongoing surveillance is important after any diagnosis of Neuroendocrine Tumour of any grade or at any stage.
-Dr Lowell Anthony, a NET Specialist from the University of Kentucky explains this much better than I can – CLICK HERE to hear his two-minute video clip.
+However, there’s a reason why the WHO declared in 2010 that all NETs have malignant potential (as amplified in WHO 2017 onwards).
+It may not happen, or it may happen slowly over time but as Dr Richard Warner says, “they don’t all fulfil their malignant potential, but they all have that possible outcome”.
+Thus, why ongoing surveillance is important after any diagnosis of Neuroendocrine Tumour of any grade or at any stage.
+Dr Lowell Anthony, a NET Specialist from the University of Kentucky explains this much better than I can – Click here to hear his two-minute video clip.

 Remember, I’m not a medical professional, so if you are in any doubt as to the status of your NET, you should discuss this directly with your specialist.
 A good place to start is evidence of your Grade, Differentiation, Primary Site Location and Stage.